flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/02_cockpit-preparation.md

 ## Pre checks

-??? tip "What and why"
+??? tip "What and Why"
     Before starting the aircraft, we need to ensure that all switches are in the correct position.
     This is to prevent any damage to the aircraft systems and to ensure that the aircraft is ready for flight.